Servicing the Amstrad CPC6128 Disk Drive

-The built-in disk drive of the Amstrad CPC6128 is a fairly robust (if non-standard) 3” system which is still very reliable some 25 years on.
-However, if you purchase or acquire a 6128 which has not been maintained it is very unlikely that the drive will function.
+The built-in disk drive of the Amstrad CPC6128 is a fairly robust (if non-standard) 3” system which is still very reliable some 30+ years on.
+However, if you purchase or acquire a 6128 which has not been maintained it is very likely that the drive will not work.

-This article sets out to guide the complete novice through servicing the drive and getting it back on its feet.
+This article sets out to guide the complete novice through servicing the drive and getting it back into full operation.

 Items and Tools Required